LucasVanHaaren/pelican-data-files/README.md

 It is of course possible to create a theme that uses this plugin, it will not necessarily be dependent on it but must in all cases be designed for.
 (Usage of `DATA_` prefix in theme templates and provide sample data files)

-First set the plugin as an install requirement, for example with a package managed with setuptools (`setup.py`):
+First set the plugin (or its variants, see above) as an install requirement, for example with a package managed with setuptools (`setup.py`):

 ```python
 ...